Vinstermach/1181Game/README.md

 * __Rational naming and comment whenever necessary__

   Try to name the variable/function/parameter/attribute in a self explanatory manner.
 For example, name the attribute of obeject `game` that carrys the number of enemy currently in the screen as `game.enemyInScreen` instead of some random shit like `game.ie`.
-Never use a single character `a`, `b`, `c` as name, __NEVER, EVER, EVER, EVER, EVER__.
+Never use a single character non-related to the variable itself like `a`, `b`, `c` as name, __NEVER, EVER, EVER, EVER, EVER__.

   If the name is not quite self explanatory, add comment explaining what this variable/function/parameter/attribute is about.
 For example:
   ```matlab